metaphacts/metaphactory-docker-compose/README.md

 4. Open the file `.env` e.g. `vi .env` and perform following changes:
     1. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-deployment-1`).
 The name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
 5. If you want to connect to a SPARQL endpoint accessible only via the docker hostmachine, please see the instructions in the section [Accessing docker hostmachine from docker container](#accessing-docker-hostmachine-from-docker-container).
-6. Run `docker-compose up -d`.
+6. Run `docker compose up -d`.
 It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
 7. Open `http://localhost:10214` and login with user `admin` and password `admin`

 #### metaphactory with GraphDB